cosmos72/stmx/README.md

 ### How to use hardware transactions

 STMX automatically uses hardware transactions if they are supported.
-There is no need to use special commands, just execute the usual `(ATOMIC ...)` or `(RUN-ATOMIC ...)` forms.
+There is no need for special commands, just execute the usual `(ATOMIC ...)` or `(RUN-ATOMIC ...)` forms.

-Hardware transactions have several limitations, and STMX will seamlessly switch to slower software transactions in the following cases:
+Hardware transactions have several limitations, and STMX will seamlessly switch to (slower) software transactions in the following cases:

 - hardware limits are exceeded, for example read-set or write-set are larger than CPU L1 cache